vmware-tanzu/velero/design/velero-client-download-apiserver_design.md

 - Making the download server the default way to download data from object store.

 ## High-Level Design
-Create an endpoint on the Velero server that CLI users can connect to and download data from without requiring signed URL from object store directly when configured explicitly or as a fallback.
+Create an endpoint on the Velero server that CLI can use to download data from without requiring signed URL from object store directly when configured explicitly or as a fallback.

+The direct download from signedUrl will still be the default behavior for Velero CLI.

 ### Velero Download Server URL generation using Service to Expose Download Server